Incorporating testing volume into estimation of effective reproduction number dynamics: Discussion

 In simulation scenarios where testing supply increased dramatically, we were still able to successfully estimate the effective reproduction number using the Rt-estim-gamma model.
 Our findings suggest incorporating testing data is a viable strategy for using case data, which should improve the accuracy of efforts at now-casting the effective reproduction number.
 It is worth noting that we avoided using a delay distribution in Rt-estim-gamma which incorporated reporting delays, instead using data where cases and tests were tied to the date of the test.
 This should not prevent the use of Rt-estim-gamma for up-to-date now-casting even though counts of the most recent cases and tests will inevitably be under-counts, so long as the proportion of positive to total tests is independent of reporting delays.
 We assumed this was the case when applying Rt-estim-gamma to the SARS-CoV-2 data from California.
+If this assumption proves not to be true, then approaches which do not use testing data and incorporate more elaborate delay distributions, such as those of \citet{abbott_estimating_2020} and \citet{epidemia_paper} are probably a better choice.
 Similarly, because our model relies on the proportion of positive to total tests, rather than the raw counts of positive tests, it should be robust to changes in types of tests available, so long as reported positive cases used the same kinds of tests recorded in total diagnostic tests.
 This allows us to avoid any problems which arise from the availability of rapid tests for SARS-CoV-2 during the omicron wave.

 In a representative set of simulations, even when Rt-estim-normal posteriors captured the effective reproduction number, its posterior estimates for latent incidence did not capture the true latent incidence.
 To a lesser extent, the same was true of the Rt-estim-gamma model.
 We have not yet seen any discussion as to the accuracy of incidence estimation for this class of models.
 Our findings suggest incidence estimates should not be trusted, as there are many values for incidence which lead to the same observed cases and the same reproduction number estimates.
 Estimates where a population size are taken into account, such as in \citet{Mishra2020}, may be more trustworthy, but we recommend running a simulation study first to verify this.